 Figure 6.x.3-1: EAS selection considering DNS historical handling records

 1. The EASDF performs the DNS resolution as described in TS 23.548 [5].
 The EASDF creates the DNS historical handling records by storing the result of the DNS resolution for a given period.

-The DNS historical handling records contains the number of DNS responses with respect to the given EAS IP address or FQDN.
+The DNS historical handling records contains the number of DNS responses, which were decided to forward to the UE, with respect to the given EAS IP address or FQDN.

+Editor’s Note: It is FFS how to create/manage the DNS historical records for a case where the DNS response contains multiple IP addresses.

 2. The EASDF reports the DNS historical handling records as the estimated EAS load information to the SMF.

-3. A DNS query is sent to the EASDF after the DNS historical handling records is created, and the EASDF receives the DNS Response including EAS IP addresses determined by the DNS system.
+3. A DNS query is sent to the EASDF after the DNS historical handling records is created, and the EASDF receives the DNS Response including multiple EAS IP addresses determined by the DNS system.

 4. The EASDF sends to the SMF the notification related to the DNS response with providing EAS IP addresses while buffering the DNS response.